rednir/wow2/COMMANDS.md

-# List of commands (65 total)
+# List of commands (66 total)

 ## Main
-Stuff to do with the bot.
+Stuff to do with the bot an other random stuff.

  - `!wow about`
      - Shows some infomation about the bot.